andrewg-felinemenace/cybernetic-civic-pacification/README.md

 [zzuf][4] is a transparent application input fuzzer which intercepts file and network operations.

-Ideally, the above would be an installable RPM, perhaps done via [copr.fedoraproject.org][5]
+Ideally, all of the above would be installable via RPM, perhaps done via [copr.fedoraproject.org][5].
+I lack the interest in doing this, however..

 What's with the name?
 ---------------------